FirespriteLtd/website/site/content/games/pages/the-persistence-2.md

 ---
 ##### Can you survive?

-The Persistence challenges you to survive aboard a doomed deep space colony starship in the year 2521, overrun with horrific & murderous abberations.
+The Persistence challenges you to survive aboard a doomed deep space colony starship in the year 2521, overrun with horrific & murderous aberrations.

-Explore, evade and fight your way through the depths to bring the ship back to Earth.
-Gather resources, upgrade abilities and fabricate an arsenal of weapons in this brutal sci-fi horror experience!
+Stranded, malfunctioning and caught in the inexorable pull of a black hole, “The Persistence” is overrun with a crew mutated into horrific & murderous aberrations.
+It’s down to you, a clone of security officer Zimri Eder, to make your way deeper in the decks of The Persistence to repair the systems and prevent the ship from being torn apart.
+Gather resources, upgrade abilities and fabricate an arsenal of weapons in this brutal sci-fi horror roguelike.